-Let’s face it; writing effective cold emails in 2018 is tough.
-With the implementation of GDPR, increasingly stringent spam filters and thousands of prospects that would rather tell you to go f*** yourself than read another cold email, writing effective cold email is becoming a true art form.
+Let’s face it, writing effective cold emails in 2018 is tough.
+With the implementation of GDPR, increasingly stringent spam filters and thousands of prospects that would rather tell you to get lost than read another cold email, writing effective cold email is becoming a true art form.
 Average open/Reply rates from 2016 vs 2018 look very different, even for the exact same email.
 Despite the changes in landscape, cold email will continue to remain a necessary outbound channel for reaching prospects and generating top-of-funnel activity.

 So how do you evaluate if your email is actually cutting through the noise and getting you results?

 Here’s an important reminder that many SDRs and email marketers forget.
 If you aren’t continuously analyzing your average cold email response rate data, you probably aren’t writing good emails.